Posted On: October 2, 2025

 Preventing Imminent Danger

-In situations where there is a serious and immediate threat to health and safety, providers may disclose patient information to anyone necessary to reduce or prevent this danger.
+Providers may disclose patient information to anyone necessary to reduce or prevent this danger in situations of a serious and immediate threat to health and safety.
 This disclosure is subject to compliance with relevant laws and the ethical standards of the provider.

 Facility Directory